mm3509/halftone/README.md

 the size of the image and the line gap of 0.05mm no longer corresponds to one pixel.

+If you need to cut around the image too, create the outline with the desired size, and centre this outline and the raster image by clicking the icon that looks like "centre-justify this piece of text" on both of them.
+This will align both objects to the centre of the board and they will be aligned.

-I used this image at the Cambridge Makespace on pine wood with the following nice result:
+I used this image at the Cambridge Makespace on pine wood with the nice result that follows:

 ![Engraving on pine wood](https://github.com/miguelmorin/halftone/blob/master/images/result.JPG)

+## Material

+The results depend on the material.
+When the laser engraves plywood, it sets it on a tiny fire that spreads locally.
+So the same image engraved in plywood will look darker than engraved in acrylic.

 ## Options